duncanbradley/thesis/related_work.md

 The issue here is not the work itself, rather the interpretation of this work.
 Indeed, this work has endured replication (Heer and Bostock), it’s findings are far-reaching and really useful.
 However, to naively take this as the *only* relevant consideration is unheeded, as there are many other tasks than judging ratios.
 (Bertini et al. 2020).

 Position-encoding is the optimal choice for extracting single values, but is not necessarily the optimal choice for other tasks (e.g., pattern recognition).
 The ability to extract values is not the only use of charts.
 Different tasks benefits from different encondings.
 One particularly interesting example is situations where precision hinders, rather than facilitates, judgements (Correll et al. 2012).
-  * Line charts typically used for timeseries data
-  * For certain aggregation tasks, there are better encoding types, even when (becuase) those encoding types are less precise
-  * Aggregretation tasks are less concerned with specifics, more concerned with overview.
-  * The way the visual system tackles line graphs makes it more difficult to perform averaging
-  * Averaging is particularly efficient at lower spatial frequencies
-  * Better at averaging with color than line graphs.
-  * This finding offers a new perspective on Anscombe’s quartet.
+Aggregretation tasks are less concerned with specifics, more concerned with overview, so there are better encoding types, which are less precise.
+Line charts typically used for timeseries data.
+The way the visual system tackles line graphs makes it more difficult to perform averaging.
+Averaging is particularly efficient at lower spatial frequencies, so there is better averaging with color than line graphs.
+This finding offers a new perspective on Anscombe’s quartet.
 Effectively conveying differences between datasets conceals their similarities.
 Using a less precise visual channel would facilitate recognition of the latter.

 Furthermore, different encoding types are suited to different types of data.
 For example, some are intrinsically suited to displaying part-to-whole relationships (e.g., pie charts, stacked bar charts), whilst others are better suited to displaying trends (e.g., line charts).
 Zacks and Tversky (different chart types serve different purposes);